-From Renee on November 15th, 2007 in General Remodel
+From Dean Dowd on November 15, 2007 in General Remodel

 For midrange projects in the U.S., deck additions incur the highest resale value at 85.4%.
 For upscale projects in the U.S., fiber-cement siding replacements get the most bang per buck, worth $11,633 after a $13,212 expense.
 By far, siding replacement are consistently the highest paying midrange and upscale investments in every region, especially fiber cement sidings.
 Exceptions are as follows: For midrange projects, bathroom remodels pay out most in the West South Central Region and deck additions pay out most in the Mountain, East South Central, and Pacific regions.
 Upscale projects with the highest resale value in the Pacific consist of wood window replacements.